Bulgarian Model Yanita Yancheva Displays Sandy Buns In Barely There Thong

 "Hello police I am kidnapping these hotties," chimed in a fourth follower.

 Yanita often stuns her loyal fans with photos that highlight her femininity in different forms.
-Earlier this week, she channeled her Greek goddess side in an image that featured her in a white, flowy dress that left little to the imagination, as The Inquisitr has previously noted.
+Earlier this week, she channeled a Greek goddess in an image that featured herself in a white, flowy dress that left little to the imagination, as The Inquisitr has previously noted.
 She stood in front of a canopy bed while wearing the skimpy garment.
 It featured waist-high slits and a V-shaped neckline that plunged to her stomach, flaunting plenty of skin on her chest.